-I’ve sourced it from a fabulous Kiwi foodie blog called Two Spoons but the story about where it originally comes from gets somewhat convoluted.
+I found the recipe on a fabulous Kiwi foodie blog called Two Spoons but the story about where it originally comes from gets somewhat convoluted.
 Personally, I think that’s a highly successful recipe, one that is passed fondly from feijoa lover to feijoa lover.

 Two Spoons has some superb recipes and a long list of New Zealand foodie blogs that is begging to be explored.
 Be sure to check it out.